ashiklom/hector_permafrost_emit/analysis/paper/litreview.md

     - 25-30% in deeper soils (> 3 m), due to unique processes -- e.g. Siberia and Alaska were ice-free during last Ice Age, so they accumulated silt (loess) soils that buried large quantities of organic matter deep in permafrost [@strauss_2013_deep]
 - Drivers of thaw variability
     - Anthropogenic geological disturbance, such as geophysical exploration, increases thaw depths [@williams_2013_linear]
-    - Vegetation cover -- warm permafrost retained in areas with peat or thick organic mats [@james_2013_multidecadal]
+    - Vegetation cover -- warm permafrost retained in areas with peat or thick organic mats [@james_2013_multidecadal] and similarly where there is a thicker organic layer (but not in deep organic soils, such as those in wetlands) [@johnson_2013_permafrost]
     - Snow cover and duration (including timing) [@marmy_2013_permafrost]

 ## C fluxes in permafrost landscapes